Healthy Snacks for Athletes Under 18

 3. Always Add Nutrition

-The questions you should be asking yourself as you plan your athlete’s healthy snacks are:
+The questions you should be asking yourself as you plan your athlete’s snack for sports practices are:

 Here’s the bad news: There are plenty of foods around that are full of empty calories.